CSE482Winter2021/Team-NaviBuzz/README.md

 - Add a new point upon creation of landmark/instruction instead of associating it with the last point.
 - Added map on the replay screen for those with limited vision

+We also included future project expansion ideas in the conclusion section below.

 ### Bug List
 - App seems to time out during RecordPathActivity if it runs too long